Close Menu

 Natural Disasters and Climate Change

 Costa Rica is prone to natural disasters, including earthquakes, hurricanes, and volcanic eruptions.
 The country is also vulnerable to climate change, which is expected to increase the frequency and severity of natural disasters.
 In recent years, Costa Rica has experienced several major natural disasters, including a devastating earthquake in 2019 and a series of hurricanes in 2020.
-While these events can be unpredictable, there are steps you can take to prepare and stay safe: (See Also: Is Kona Safe to Visit?
-A Guide to a Peaceful Getaway)
+While these events can be unpredictable, there are steps you can take to prepare and stay safe: (See Also: Is New Orleans Safe to Visit Covid?
+A Traveler’s Guide)

 • Check the weather forecast and any travel advisories before heading out.